ryaoi/Fillit/README.md

 <strong>tips:</strong>

-1. create a check which u can eliminate all the invalid strings.
+1. create a check so that you can eliminate all invalid strings
-2. create a struct which u can contain the infomation about tetrimos. information as:
+2. create a structure so that you can store information about tetrimos, such as:
     - [ ] alphabet
     - [ ] position
     - [ ] adress of the next tetrimos